dariomasante/bnspatial/README.md

 install.packages("bnspatial")
 ```

-Alternatively to install from source:
+Alternatively, to install from source:
 - download the source file [bnspatial_0.9.tar.gz](https://cran.r-project.org/src/contrib/bnspatial_0.9.tar.gz) to the R working directory (or any other directory)
 - start an R session
 - run the following commands in the console: